Guarantee successful New Year’s Resolutions with QUEER goals

 5 steps to guarantee successful New Year’s resolutions

-Ask someone in February how they’re succeeding with their New Year’s resolutions, and you’ll get a vacant stare.
+Ask someone in February how they’re succeeding with their New Year’s resolutions from January, and you’ll get a vacant stare.
 To those who tell you they’re failing, ask if they don’t care about their goals anymore.
-It’s likely they do.
+They still do.
 They still want to lose weight.
-They still want to pay off debt.
+They still want to pay off credit card debt.
 They just didn’t plan properly to guarantee successful New Year’s resolutions.

 How can you guarantee successful New Year’s resolutions?
 How can you achieve this year’s goals better than last year’s?
 With this 5-step Q.U.E.E.R. plan.